-Celebrate employees who retire or move on from the company.I was working at my firm as an employed attorney since September 1986.
-I worked for the firm and its owners since that time.
+Celebrate employees who retire or move on from the company.I have been working at my firm as an attorney since September 1986.
+I have worked for the firm and its owners since that time.
 I decided when I turned 55 in December 2016 to retire and enjoy family and friends more.
-At my retirement party in March 2016 I was thrilled to have received a picture album of the employees.
-I also received a put together note book with each person making a suggestion of what to do to enjoy the upcoming time.
-I also received a gift card to a beautiful Inn.A lead programmer at our company had found another job that was extremely beneficial to them financially.
+At my retirement party in March 2016, I was thrilled to have received a picture album of the employees.
+I also received a put-together notebook with each person making a suggestion of what to do to enjoy the upcoming time.
+I also received a gift card to a beautiful Inn.A lead programmer at our company had found another job that had better pay.
 He was very important for our organization, but we also knew that he deserved more money than we could offer him.
 So we threw him a nice going away party and thanked him for all his service.

 More company values, less rules